-Beginning a new school or a new school year can be an exciting and sometimes daunting time.
-The information provided in this booklet is intended to help parents and students navigate many of the basics to make the transition a smooth one.
+Beginning at a new school or commencing a new school year can be an exciting and sometimes daunting time.
+The information provided in this booklet is intended to help parents and students navigate many of the basics to make a smooth transition.
 In addition, there will be wonderful opportunities to engage with the school as the year unfolds and we look forward to working alongside you to make 2021 a great one!

-As a staff we are committed to providing a wellrounded education so that your child experiences growth in the cognitive, physical, social, cultural and spiritual domains of learning.
+As a staff we are committed to providing a well rounded education so that your child experiences growth in the cognitive, physical, social, cultural and spiritual domains of learning.
 We have been busy planning to ensure your child will receive an education that is suited to his/her individual needs within our vibrant school community.